cbisaccia78/OckhamJSON/README.md

 # Ockham JSON

 # Purpose:
-    I was looking to work with some JSON text streams in C.

-    However, I couldn't find a JSON library in C that was palletable at a first glance.

-    I started to build one myself with the goal of abstracting away the nuances of JSON structure from the concerns of the user.

-    Therefore I wrote this libary with the following goals in mind:

-        1. An easy way for users of the library to control the serialization/de-serialization process JSON text data
+    A library in C for non-json experts to control the serialization/de-serialization process of JSON text data

     I want to provide clear control mechanisms for users of the library to be able to define what kind of data they expect to see, and also storage mechanisms for where they want the parsed Text to be routed to.

 # Usage:

     /*